A webinar, short for ‘web-based seminar’, is an online presentation, meeting, or workshop that allows individuals or

 What is a webinar?

 Webinars (web seminars) are video presentations, workshops, or lectures hosted online, usually via webinar software.
 These online events are usually interactive, business-related and allow you to share your knowledge with virtually anyone in the world.

-Web presentations are a highly interactive form of marketing and can be used as a relationship-building or authority-building tactic.
+Web presentations and conferences are a highly interactive form of marketing and can be used as a relationship-building or authority-building tactic.
 But the possibilities are endless.
 You can even use webinars for internal team meetings if you’re part of a remote team.